 Shirley Mae (née Berry) Soulé was born December 24, 1944 in Camden, Arkansas.
 She was born from the union between the late Leroy and Lillie (née Traylor) Berry.
 Until the age of 10, Shirley spent her childhood in Camden.
 Later, however, the family migrated north to Grand Rapids, Michigan.
 Shirley was educated in the Grand Rapids Public Schools system.
 She attended Franklin Elementary school and South High school.
 Shirley accepted Christ at an early age.
 She attended Pilgrim Rest Missionary Baptist Church under the leadership of the late Maurice Jones.
 She made it known that her love for Christ was strong.
 She would fervently confess, “I may not be at church all the time but trust and believe that the Lord is in my heart.”
 Shirley would often speak of her childhood.
 She had a myriad of wonderful stories depicting her upbringing and was eager to expound upon them.
 Her parents instilled sound morals and solid foundational values.
 She diligently and lovingly reinforced these principles in the lives of her children.

-To send flowers in memory of Shirley Mae Soule, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Shirley Mae Soule, please visit our Heartfelt Sympathies Store.

 In 1963, she was joined in holy matrimony to the love of her life, Mr. Allen Spencer Soulé.
 As a result of this union, six children graciously blessed their lives.
 David (Joyce) Soulé, Nanette (Ben) Adams, Yevette Soulé Bridgette (Stanley) Tolbert, Anthony (Michelle) Soulé, and Andre Soulé.
 Shirley was the epitome of a homemaker and mother.
 She dedicated herself to her family.
 Guiding and caring for her family was her sole purpose.
 Shirley's passion for sewing, cooking, teaching, helping, and counseling exemplified her maternal calling and enhanced her life.
 She enjoyed cooking for her entire family.
 Her love for her family was boundless and unlimited.
 Shirley was an olive branch to the neighborhood children, extended family and her friends.
 To know her was to love her.